theawesomecoder61/Blacksmith/README.md

 # Blacksmith
-A program for viewing, extrracting, and converting Assassin's Creed: Odyssey, Assassin's Creed: Origins, and Steep textures and 3D models.
+A program for viewing, extracting, and converting Assassin's Creed: Odyssey, Assassin's Creed: Origins, and Steep textures and 3D models.
 It is in early stages, and this repo will be updated constantly with additional support.

 `For now, only texture viewing and extraction of Assassin's Creed: Odyssey textures is supported.`